 In Pyramid Cave, there are some ghosts that appear and grab you from behind, which some fans refer to them as "rape ghosts".

-There's also the big ghosts with blinking black eyes and stitched-up mouths, which can be found in Death Chamber and the "Clear Hard Mode" versions of Pumpkin Hill and Pyramid Cave.
-It only takes 3 hits to kill them and attacking them once will not only shorten their size, but also turn them into larger-scale versions of the yellow-eyed, slasher smiling ghosts as mentioned above.
+There's also the big ghosts which have blinking black eyes and stitched-up mouths, which can be found in stages such as Death Chamber and Hard Mode versions of Pumpkin Hill and Pyramid Cave.
+It only takes 3 hits to kill them and attacking them once will not only shorten their size, but also turn them into larger-scale versions of the yellow-eyed, sharped-grinned ghosts as mentioned above.

-A little fact filled with irony: players practically have to let Knuckles drown to get the breathing collar.
+A little fact filled with irony: players practically have to let Knuckles drown to get the Air Necklace.

 By which we mean that you have to dive into the water, swim downwards, and enter a tunnel while hoping that the camera suddenly changing location doesn't make you swim back out, then swim through an area with a lot of obstructions.
 Finally, you swim madly upwards, especially as you're probably hearing the drowning music, and you hope that when it stops, it's because you surfaced, rather than because you drowned.